-Trommel shared a 100% unreleased mix from Chris Stussy on their Soundcloud on April 4, 2019.
+Chris Stussy shared a 100% unreleased mix on Trommel Music's Soundcloud on April 4, 2019.

 This mix is how I discovered Chris Stussy.
 Now granted, this is four years after Stussy started to release music but I have found so many artists from mixes like this.
 If you are struggling to create content for Instagram, create content for anything other than Instagram.

 Chris Stussy has a playlist on Soundcloud with 40 mixes.
 To show you how much Stussy has grown in the last few years: his Trommel mix has 166k plays in four years.
 His set from Beams London has 155k in three months.
 His Awakenings Festival set has 230k views on YouTube.

 Underground music is about creating content people haven’t heard before.
 That’s why an unreleased mix works so well for emerging artists.
 It’s new.
 Because it’s new, it will generate listens.
 ‘ID’ comments.
 Shares from the artists featured.
 Fans will listen not once, but twice.
 Maybe even three times.
 They will scroll the comment section until they find that tune.

 Now you’re not telling them to do this.
 They are doing this by themselves.
 They are digging, searching your name, and asking questions about ‘IDs’ at time stamps.

 In this game, you need to create demand.
 If there is one thing Chris Stussy has done better than most in the last five years, it’s creating demand.
 That’s why he’s where he is now in 2023.

 Chris Stussy is street-smart.